filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 Since FVM launch, all computation are properly charged and storage providers started to realize that even below the batch balancer base fee threshold, per sector commit cost via  `ProveCommitAggregate`  is still much higher than `ProveCommitSectors` .

-As mentioned by @anorth laid out [here](https://github.com/filecoin-project/FIPs/discussions/689#discussioncomment-5680517),”We explicitly charge gas (discounted) for the single proof validation when it is submitted, so it’s both bounded and paid for.
+As @anorth laid out [here](https://github.com/filecoin-project/FIPs/discussions/689#discussioncomment-5680517),”We explicitly charge gas (discounted) for the single proof validation when it is submitted, so it’s both bounded and paid for.
 However, the **state updates associated with sector activation are not metered**, because they execute in cron.
 The execution cost of this activation varies significantly with the deal content of the sector, but the storage provider doesn’t pay gas for this.
 On the other hand, aggregated proof validation also activates the sector synchronously, for which the SP pays the gas cost.
 Thus single-sector onboarding is subsidised relative to aggregation, but aggregation would otherwise efficiently support much higher onboarding rates.”

-Thus, we would like to resolves the imbalance in the sector activation and make proof aggregation financially make sense again.
+Thus, we would like to resolve the imbalance in the sector activation and make proof aggregation financially make sense again.

 This change also removes unnecessary yet expensive sector and deal activation work out of the network cron, in which prevent the network from potential cron blowup in the long term.